Challenges of variational quantum optimization with measurement shot noise: Optimization problems and quantum circuits

 \subsection{VQE with heuristic circuit}

-Parameterized quantum circuits~\cite{Peruzzo_2014,cerezo2021variational} are the essential ingredients of any variational quantum algorithm.
-These circuits employ parametrized gates, including the single-qubit rotation gates, and multi-qubit entangling gates such as the CNOT gate.
-The set of variational parameters $\btheta$ is optimized in a classical outer loop~\cite{Peruzzo_2014} to minimize a target cost function.
+Parametrized quantum circuits~\cite{Peruzzo_2014,cerezo2021variational} are the essential ingredients of any variational quantum algorithm.
+These circuits employ parametrized gates, including the single-qubit rotation gates, and multi qubit entangling gates such as the CNOT gate.
+The set of variational parameters $\bm{\theta}$ is optimized in a classical outer loop~\cite{Peruzzo_2014} to minimize a target cost function.

-The most commonly studied heuristic circuit is made of $d$ blocks built from a layer of single-qubit rotations $U_\mathrm{R}(\btheta^l)$ with $l=1,\cdots,d+1$ and an entangling block $U_\mathrm{ent}$ that covers the whole qubit register (see figure~\ref{fig:circ}).
-In this Article, we consider the entangling block made of a ladder of CNOT gates with linear connectivity, such that the qubit $q_{j-1}$ controls the target qubit $q_j$, and the latter controls the qubit $q_{j+1}$, obeying open boundary conditions.
+The most commonly studied heuristic circuit is made of $d$ blocks built from a layer of single-qubit rotations $U_\mathrm{R}(\bm{\theta}^l)$ with $l=1,\dots,d+1$ and an entangling block $U_\mathrm{ent}$ that covers the whole qubit register (see Fig.\,\ref{fig:circ}).
+In this article, we consider the entangling block made of a ladder of CNOT gates with linear connectivity, such that the qubit $q_{j-1}$ controls the target qubit $q_j$, and the latter controls the qubit $q_{j+1}$, obeying open boundary conditions.
 This choice is commonly used as it mimics the existing sparse qubit connectivity of the quantum hardware.
-The layer of single-qubit rotations $U_\mathrm{R}(\btheta^l)$ acts locally and it corresponds to a tensor product of single-qubit rotations:
+The layer of single-qubit rotations $U_\mathrm{R}(\bm{\theta}^l)$ acts locally and it corresponds to a tensor product of single-qubit rotations:

-where $R_y({\theta}^l_j) = \exp{\left( -i \theta^l_j \hat \sigma^y /2 \right)}$ is a rotation around the $y$--axis of the Bloch sphere of the qubit $q_j$, and $l = 1,\cdots,d+1$.
-Here, $\btheta^l$ denotes an array of $L$ angles.
+where $R_y({\theta}^l_j) = \exp{\left( -i \theta^l_j \hat \sigma^y /2 \right)}$ is a rotation around the $y$ axis of the Bloch sphere of the qubit $q_j$, and $l = 1,\dots,d+1$.
+Here, $\bm{\theta}^l$ denotes an array of $L$ angles.
 The full unitary circuit operation is described by

 and the final parametrized state reads

 The total number of variational parameters is $n_{\mathrm{par}} = L(d+1)$.
 Notice that we do not use symmetries nor prior knowledge of the optimization problem in building the circuit up.